ament/ament_lint/ament_clang_tidy/doc/index.rst

 The ``--system-headers`` option will display errors from all system header files.

+The ``--clang-tidy-version`` enables you to set a different version of clang-tidy to use.

 The ``--xunit-file`` option will generate a xunit compliant XML file when supplied with a file name.